paldepind/union-type/README.md

 console.log(toString(list)); // => '1 : 2 : 3 : Nil'
 ```

+### Disabling type checking

+Type checking can be disabled, for instance in production, by setting
+`Type.check` to `false`.

 ## Author & license

 union-type was made by [paldepind](https://twitter.com/paldepind) and is